 - Discrete manufacturers use these solutions to better manage inventory and reduce costs.

 In either case, manufacturers nowadays face significant competitive pressure forcing them to streamline their supply chain, lower costs, expand product lines, and improve customer service.
-To address the challenges, they need a robust shop floor/inventory solution, one that delivers immediate traceability real-time visibility during the manufacturing process.
+To address the challenges, they need a robust shop floor/inventory solution, one that delivers immediate traceability and real-time visibility during the manufacturing process.

 - Process manufacturing follows a sequential model and sometimes creates materials, such as steel, used in finished products.